daisy613/autoCoins/README.md

   - **blacklist**: permanently blacklisted coins.
 - Double-click on the script or run it in Powershell console.
 - Submit any issues or enhancement ideas on the [Issues](https://github.com/daisy613/autoCoins/issues) page.
 I cannot monitor the main discord chat all the time so I can't respond to all questions/issues there.

+## Troubleshooting:
+- If you get the error "Invoke-Sqlite query : Exception calling "Fill" with "1" arguments..." - Make sure the folder is not located on your desktop but is a dedicated folder elsewhere on your drive.
+You can also right-click on the script file and uncheck the Block check-mark.
+- If you get the error saying that the script is not digitally signed, run the following command at the Administrative Powershell console:
+  - Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

 ## Tips:
 - USDT (TRC20): TNuwZebdZmoDxrJRxUbyqzG48H4KRDR7wB